 A brochure listing local birds and birding sites can be obtained by phoning the Natural Resources Manager for San Luis Obispo County at 805-781-7211.

-Guided whale watching tours leave the San Luis Pier and Morro Bay on a daily basis in winter.
+Guided whale watching tours leave the San Luis Pier and Morro Bay daily in winter.
 For departure times and tickets, inquire at Virg's Landing, 1215 Embarcadero, Morro Bay, 805-772-1222.

 Pismo Beach and the Central Coast play host to millions of migrating Monarch butterflies each winter.
 Visit the famous Pismo Monarch Grove to see the eucalyptus trees covered with these colorful butterflies.

-One of the top activities in SLO County and one of the jewels of Morro Bay is the Elfin Forest Natural Area, described in the Activities for Children page.
+One of the top activities in SLO County and one of the jewels of Morro Bay is the Elfin Forest Natural Area.
 The 1.5-mile boardwalk meanders through coastal sage and 500-year-old pygmy oaks and offers views of the Estuary as well.

 Central Coast Outdoors offers a wealth of outdoor activities.
 Adventures with Nature, a program supported by the Central Coast Natural History Association, offers docent-led walks in Oceano Lagoon, Hazard Reef, and other nature spots.
 Scheduled trips are published in the Your Calendar section of the San Luis Obispo Tribune.
 More information is available by calling 805-772-2694.

 The Natural History Museum in Morro Bay is the only museum of its kind in the State Parks system, offering a wealth of information about natural resources in this area.
-It is located in Morro Bay State Park, within minutes of the Heron Rookery, Montana de Oro State Park, the El Moro Elfin Forest and Audubon's Sweet Springs Nature Preserve.
-The museum overlooks Morro Bay which is both State and National Estuary.
+It is in Morro Bay State Park, within minutes of the Heron Rookery, Montana de Oro State Park, the El Moro Elfin Forest, and Audubon's Sweet Springs Nature Preserve.
+The museum overlooks Morro Bay which is both a state and national estuary.
 Entry fees are $2 for adults and free to children 16 and under.
-The Museum is open from 10:00 a.m. to 5:00 p.m. every day of the year except Thanksgiving, Christmas and New Year's Day.
+The Museum is open from 10:00 a.m. to 5:00 p.m. every day of the year except Thanksgiving, Christmas, and New Year's Day.